-Sachsenhausen Concentration Camp was established in 1936 as one of the first permanent camps under Heinrich Himmler’s command.
-Initially, it served as a model for other concentration camps and a training ground for SS officers.
+Sachsenhausen Concentration Camp was built in the year 1936 as Himmler’s one of the first twelve permanent camps.
+First of all it was intended for the purpose ofbeing an example of other concentration camps and also a test site for the SS.

 Inhumane Living Conditions